Home » Health Conditions » Viral Infections » Flu

 Should I Get a Flu Shot Every Season?

 You have heard all kinds of stories and feedback in the media about flu shots.
-Every one seems to be asking themselves should I get a every season?
+Every one seems to be asking themselves should I get a flu shot every season?
 The first thing you need to understand is the basic information about the flu virus.
 The second topic is that there are some people that should and should not get flu shots.

 Should I Get A Flu Shot Every Season